La Quintrala: Marriage

 Águeda Flores, who since Catalina's parents' death had become the girl's tutor, began looking for a man for her to marry.
 She thought a husband would change her granddaughter's ways and offered a generous dowry (45,349 pesos, a considerable sum at the time) in return.

 In September 1626, at the age of 22, Catalina entered into a marriage of convenience with the Spanish colonel Alonso Campofrío de Carvajal y Riberos.
 He was the 42-year-old successor to Maule whose family descended from the Counts of Urgell and the House of Barcelona.
 The priest who married them was Pedro de Figueroa; the legend says that Catalina never forgave him and tried to assassinate him, although according to another version she fell in love with him and harassed him to the point of exhaustion, but to no avail.

-Alonso Campofrio immediately began to rise through the ranks of public office, even replacing Catalina's relative, Rodolfo Lisperguer, as mayor.
+Alonso Campofrio immediately began to rise through the ranks of public office, even replacing Catalina's relative, Rodolfo Lísperguer, as mayor.
 The year after their marriage, Catalina gave birth to her first and only son, Gonzalo, who died when he was 8 or 10 years old.
 Approximately in 1628, her sister died in Peru, and Catalina became the owner of a large part of her sister's land in Chile.

 According to the historian Benjamín Vicuña Mackenna, Catalina's husband was aware of her ruthless ways, but was still kind and loving towards her.
 She held him in great regard but never came to love him.